Winter School 20-21: Fieldwork for Flood Resilience

 Max no. of participants: 15

-Venue: Youth Centre Prosperpolder, St-Engelbertusstraat 5, 9130 Beveren, Belgium*
+Venue: Online and Youth Centre Prosperpolder, St-Engelbertusstraat 5, 9130 Beveren, Belgium*

 Study level: MSc and Phd